-Table 5-2 shows the distribution of recommended FMS by type.
+Table 5-2 shows the distribution of recommended FMSs by type.
 The largest categories of recommended FMSs are "Infrastructure" and "Regulations".
 Recommended FMSs summarized by the "Other" type include topographical map updates and multi-county coordination actions.

-FMS Type Description Cost Education and Implementation of program to educate the public \$581,100 Outreach on the hazards and risks of flooding.
-25 \$381,100 Flood Measurement Installation and operation of stream gauges, and Warning monitoring stations, alert systems to provide flood 17 \$8,719,000 anu warning hazard information.
-Property Acquisition Administration of program to acquire and and Structural demolish structures and convert the land to open 18 \$53,955,000 Elevation space to mitigate flooding.
-Bogulatory and Development of ordinances, development criteria, Regulatory and building codes, design standard to prevent new 31 \$1,974,600 Guidance flood risk.
-Infrastructure Establish program, plan, or standards to facilitate 54 \$109,650,000 Projects future infrastructure improvements.
-54 \$109,020,000 Maintenance and inspection of flood Other infrastructure to ensure its design level of service 2 \$157,000 is maintained.
-TOTAL 147 \$175,036,700
+FMS Type Description Count Cost Education and Outreach Implementation of program to educate the public on the hazards and risks of flooding.
+25 \$581,100 Flood Measurement and Warning Installation and operation of stream gauges, monitoring stations, alert systems to provide flood hazard information.
+17 \$8,719,000 Property Acquisition and Structural Elevation Administration of program to acquire and demolish structures and convert the land to open space to mitigate flooding.
+18 \$53,955,000 Regulatory and Guidance Development of ordinances, development criteria, building codes, design standard to prevent new flood risk.
+31 \$1,974,600 Infrastructure Projects Establish program, plan, or standards to facilitate future infrastructure improvements.
+54 \$109,650,000 Other Maintenance and inspection of flood infrastructure to ensure its design level of service is maintained.
+2 \$157,000 TOTAL 147 \$175,036,700